znuny/manual/source/customerinterface/customer_user_dashboard/index.rst

 - Open
 - Closed

-Clicking on a ticket will lead the to :ref:`viewing the ticket <PageNavigation customerinderface_viewing_tickets_index>`.
+Clicking on a ticket will lead the to :ref:`viewing the ticket <PageNavigation customerinterface_viewing_tickets_index>`.